OlympusBrons/Ximon/README.md

 I am somewhat new to programming in Java, and very new to Android and libgdx.
 This is my first Android game.
 It may take me a good while for this to be completed, but I will gladly soak up the experience.
 I'll also be open to any advice if possible.
 I will post in the issues section if I run into any serious trouble.

-This game is a mock-up of the classic Simon game.

 ##--- **When finished, there will be...** ---
 - A normal/classic game mode, nostaligically familiar to the original Simon game.